abhinavvishnu/matex/src/deeplearning/README.md

 Deep Learning using TensorFlow and MPI (mpi-tensorflow.py)
 ==========================================================

-mpi-tensorflow.py uses the Message Passing Interface (MPI) via mpi4py to replicate a TensorFlow graph.
+mpi-tensorflow.py scales the TensorFlow on large scale systems using Message Passing Interface (MPI) via mpi4py.
 Each MPI rank receives a disjoint partition of the input dataset, processes the local samples, and performs an MPI reduction of the weights and biases before entering the next epoch.

 Datasets
 --------

 mpi-tensorflow.py will default to using the MNIST dataset.
 Other datasets can be selected using the --data command-line parameter (see below).
 The first time the MNIST, CIFAR10, or CIFAR100 datasets are used, they will be downloaded.
 Subsequent runs will reuse the downloaded data and only extract it.

 User-specified data is given by the `--data CSV` and `--filename <file.csv>` command-line parameters.
-It is expected that the CSV file contains the classifier as the first column.
+It is expected that the CSV file contains the class label as the first column.
 The validation and testing sets are created by reserving a percentage of the samples from the end of the data set using `--valid_pct` and `--test_pct`, respectively.

 Command-Line Interface
 ----------------------